emestabillo/planets-fact-site/README.md

 I started this project to practice React, but I soon realized I was writing the same code for every planet, since every page looks the same, and I thought there MUST be a better way.
 After some research - I found Nextjs.
 The dynamic paths seem like the solution I was looking for.
 That also meant a huge refactor of the entire React project.

 I relied heavily on the official docs and articles to get it together.
 I had a lot of questions in development and looking back, I should've asked for help sooner to avoid unnecessary frustration.
-All in all, quite proud of this project since it pushed me to add a framework to my arsenal.
+Nevertheless, quite proud of how the project turned out since it pushed me to add a framework to my arsenal.

 ### Continued development